betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ## Why Plantbeta?

+### A Flexible System

+Flexibility gives systems resilience, they are able to return quickly to a previous good condition after problems.

 ### A Progressive System

 Plantbeta is a "progressive" system, meaning that Planbeta grows with your planting experience.
 If you're a Novice Planter, then Plantbeta's library of reference material, guides, tests and video tutorials (🛠 coming soon!) will help you to learn how to be a planter without becoming overwhelmed in your first week on the job.